-The Embassy of Finland in New Delhi serves Finnish citizens visiting or residing in India, Bangladesh, Sri Lanka, Maldives and Bhutan in matters within the scope of the Consular Services Act.
+The Embassy of Finland in New Delhi serves Finnish citizens visiting or residing in India and Bangladesh in matters within the scope of the Consular Services Act.
 According to the Consular Services Act, a person applying for a consular service shall be advised and given guidance on how to proceed with his or her matter.

 The Embassy in New Delhi helps Finnish citizens also with such matters as securing passports and other official documents.
 Moreover, the Embassy assists Finnish citizens in distress and offers assistance with legal issues concerning military service, citizenship, or notarial services.
 Furthermore, the Embassy is obliged to help other Finnish governmental offices for example in elections by organising the advance voting abroad.

 The honorary consuls of Finland are also part of our network.
 They help Finnish citizens in distress and provide all the interested parties with relevant information either on India or Finland.